 Walk the Buyer through

-You know the house more than any other person, thus you should welcome the buyer in your home for walk through.
+You know the house more than any other person, thus you should welcome the buyer in your home to walk through.
 Tell them all about the home, and inform them about minor notes, such as reverse switches.
-This way, you can help the buyer begin feel comfortable while inside.
+This way, you can help the buyer begin to feel comfortable while inside.

 Conduct a Final Check and Close Everything